• Skip to primary navigation

 What are potatoes colcannon?

 Colcannon is a traditional Irish dish made of mashed potatoes and kale or cabbage.
-It uses simple ingredients like potatoes, butter, cream, kale and herbs.
+This Vegetarian Irish Colcannon recipe looks like a great one if you don’t already have a favorite!

 There seems to be a very orthodox way of serving this dish.